k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 - Detects Link status (for Linux network devices) and updates associated VFs health accordingly
 - Extensible to support new device types with minimal effort if not already supported

-To deploy workloads with SRIOV VF this plugin needs to work together with the following two CNI components:
+To deploy workloads with SR-IOV VF this plugin needs to work together with the following two CNI components:

 - Any CNI meta plugin supporting Device Plugin based network provisioning (Multus CNI, or DANM)

   - Retrieves allocated network device information of a Pod

-- SRIOV CNI
+- SR-IOV CNI

-  - During Pod creation, plumbs allocated SRIOV VF to a Pods network namespace using VF information given by the meta plugin
+  - During Pod creation, plumbs allocated SR-IOV VF to a Pods network namespace using VF information given by the meta plugin

   - On Pod deletion, reset and release the VF from the Pod

 Please follow the [Quick Start](#quick-start) for multi network interface support in Kubernetes.

-### Supported SRIOV NICs
+### Supported SR-IOV NICs

 The following  NICs were tested with this implementation.
-However, other SRIOV capable NICs should work as well.
+However, other SR-IOV capable NICs should work as well.
 -  Intel® Ethernet Controller X710 Series 4x10G
 		- PF driver : v2.4.6
 		- VF driver: v3.5.6